Verhov/YandexGeocoder/README.md

 YandexGeocoder
 ==============
+C# Geocoder module using API of Yandex.Maps services.

 Capabilities
 -----------
-C# Yandex.Maps Geocoder API module:
   - Can determine geographical coordinates and other information about an object using its name or address.

 Usage